 Every system is custom designed for each unique situation, but basically, it is designed so that beavers cannot detect the flow of water into the pipe, therefore they do not try to dam it up, allowing you to maintain the proper water level, and in some cases, be able to control the depth of the water when you want to.
 The water depth must be at least three feet in order to work in most cases.
 The height of the pipe in the dam or culvert determines the new water level.

-The Skunk Whisperer Knows What To Do: As with many wildlife issues, each situation and solution will be very unique.
+As with many wildlife issues, each situation and solution will be very unique.
 Consequently, there are countless methods that can be utilized and the advice of a knowledgeable, humane practices wildlife control professional is always preferential.
-If you’re in Oklahoma, the professionals at The Skunk Whisperer® can help solve your beaver control problems the humane way - without harming, killing or trapping the beaver.
+The professionals at the Wildlife Whisperer can help solve your beaver control problems the humane way - without harming, killing or trapping the beaver.
 We offer consultation services, beaver prevention planning for homes, properties and developments, pond alterations, beaver deceivers, painting, tree cages and more.

 The Beavers Wetlands And Wildlife Website